 BTC halving is a regulative measure in the mining process that ensures that every four years, the block rewards for mining are cut in half.
 This is a way for the rewards system to limit the bitcoins in supply.
 The reward for the final bitcoin mined will be zero in value.

 In comparative terms, halving ensures that the mining process is like traditional mineral mining.
-With intensive mining, the availability of resources reduces.
+With intensive mining, the availability of resources is reduced.
 This naturally limits the mineral’s supply.
 The reduced supply in turn boosts the value of the mineral in supply.
 Likewise, BTC mining guarantees that crypto’s value keeps rising.

 What are some great things about Bitcoin?